kenniky/smashgg-japanese-romanizer/README.md

 # smashgg-japanese-romanizer

-*This is a Chrome extension and is therefore only usable on Chrome (and apparently Opera)*
+*This is a Chrome extension and is therefore made to be usable on Chrome.
+Apparently both Firefox and Opera have ways of supporting Chrome extensions too - I don't know how those work, but it sounds like it's fairly simple.*

 How to install: